GenericMappingTools/gmt/doc_classic/rst/source/supplements/potential/gravfft.rst

 .. only:: not man

-    gravfft - Compute gravitational attraction of 3-D surfaces in the wavenumber (or frequency) domain
+    gravfft - Spectral calculations of gravity, isostasy, admittance, and coherence for grids

 Synopsis
 --------